wearetriple/dotnet-defaults/Patterns/HealthCheck+WarmUp.md

 - Add a class which implements `IHealthCheck`.
 Have the implementation return a correct `HealthStatus`.
 - Startup.cs: Add each health check to the list of health checks by adding to `ConfigureServices`: `services.AddHealthChecks().AddCheck<{Class}>("{description}");`.
 - Startup.cs: Map an endpoint to the health check by adding to `UseEndpoints` in  `Configure`: `endpoints.MapHealthChecks("/{endpoint}]");`.
-- If needed, [extra authorization can be added](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-5.0#use-health-checks-routing) to the health check endpoint to prevent anonymous access to this information.
+- If needed, [extra authorization can be added](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks#use-health-checks-routing) to the health check endpoint to prevent anonymous access to this information.

-In the WebApp example application, the `/apptest` endpoint is routed to the health checks, and will return a `200 OK` when all health checks return `HealthStatus.Healthy`.
-When one of the health checks returns `HealthStatus.Degraded` the result is still `200 OK`, but when one or more health checks return `HealthStatus.Unhealthy` the response will be `503 Service Unavailable`.
-These statuses can be used by monitoring software to monitor the status of the app.

 If more details are required in the health check response, a simple `ResponseWriter` can be added to provide those details: